Ian7672/acc-magisk-module/README.md

 #
 # This is a list of comma or space-separated patterns matching Android package names.
 # When a matched app is running in the foreground, acc daemon enables idle mode.
-# e.g., acc -s ia=maps,pubg,codm,pokemon
+# e.g., acc -s ia=maps,codm,pokemon

 # lang (l) #